parisepigenetics/RASflow_EDC/README.md

 ## RASflow installation and description

 In order to install RASflow, you  have to clone the RASflow_IFB GitHub repository to your IFB project.
 For now the repository is private, so you need to have a GitHub account and to be a member of [EDC repository](https://github.com/parisepigenetics) to have access.
 If you're not, please let me know and I will add you.
 You will have to enter your GitHub username and a personnal access tocken to clone the repository.
-In order to generate such tocken, you have to connect to your github account and follow [those instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+In order to generate such tocken, you have to connect to your GitHub account and follow [those instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 If you're using the Jupyter Hub, you now have to open a terminal by clicking on the corresponding icon.